-The Task Force's final approach included two stages, first defining an ideal state for the commission system, then holistically evaluating each body and recommending whether to keep, modify, combine, or eliminate it.
+As a result of these discussions, the Task Force's final approach included two stages.
+First, the Task Force defined an ideal state for the commission system, then holistically evaluated each body and recommended whether to keep, modify, combine, or eliminate it.